Urgent: Cyclone Enawo has devastated Madagascar. Ensure emergency teams and supplies reach the most vulnerable.

 Handicap International has been present in Madagascar for over 30 years, and currently runs several, multifaceted projects.
 Our work in the country has included preventing disability in prison populations, improving schooling for children with disabilities, increasing access to maternal and child health care, fighting against the disabling disease lymphatic filiarisis, and advocating for the inclusion of people with disabilities.
-Handicap International operates these programs with a team of 96 staff members in Madagascar.
+Handicap International operates these programs with a team of 94 staff members in Madagascar and two expatriates.

 Handicap International has been present in Madagascar since 1986.
 After four years of political deadlock, presidential and legislative elections were held in the end of 2013 in Madagascar.
 The newly elected president, Hery Rajaonarimampianina, took office on January 25th, 2014.
 On April 11th, 2014, he appointed his prime minister, Roger Kolo, and a government was formed.
 The political crisis is severely impacting the socioeconomic development of the country: 92.8% of the population lives on less than $2 a day.
 In August 2013, the number of unschooled children was estimated at 1.5 million.
 In addition, it is estimated that one quarter of the population, five million people, are currently living in situations that leave them highly vulnerable to natural disasters.